Home

 Although Konrad Zuse’s Plankalkul was the first high-level programming language worldwide, the inventor’s ideas and projects were only on paper.
 The very first effective high-level computer programming language was Fortran of John Backus.
 John Warner Backus, a bachelor of mathematics graduate from Columbia University, invented his first computer programming language in the 1950s when working at IBM computer center as a programmer.

 The purpose of his invention was to handle the Selective Sequence Electronic Calculator (SSEC), an electromechanical computer with about 23000 electromechanical relays and 13000 vacuum tubes.
 IBM computer center built the SSEC in January 1948.
 Wallace J. Eckert, director of IBM’s Watson Scientific Computing Laboratory, carried out moon’s orbit SSEC calculations that would appear 20 years in the Apollo space program.
-Since the invention of the SSEC, programing it stood out to be an uphill task to those involved.
+Since the invention of the SSEC, programming it stood out to be an uphill task to those involved.
 That’s because no one had set a proper way of doing it.
 John Backus worked on the SSEC for three years, trying to program it.

-It was during that period that he came up with a program known as speedcoding.
+It was during that period that he came up with a program known as speed coding.
 The program was the first and one of its kind to incorporate a scaling factor, which enabled storage and manipulation of both small and large numbers.
 In late 1953, John Backus wrote a proposal to his bosses, outlining his programming language design for IBM’s 701 mainframe computer.
 IBM approved John Backus’s idea and appointed him to lead a small team in 1954 at the IBM Watson Scientific Laboratory.

 Backus’s team consisted of the following programmers: Richard Goldberg, Peter Sheridan, Sheldon F. Best, Harlan Herrick, Roy Nutt, Harold Stem, Irving Ziller, Robert Nelson, David Sayre, and Lois Haibt.
 In May 1954, IBM came up with a new computer, dubbed IBM 704 Data Processing System.
 It was an advanced computer with magnetic drum storage, high-speed magnetic core memory, and a tape device.